Regularizing Self-supervised 3D Scene Flows with Surface Awareness and Cyclic Consistency: Related Work

-\paragraph{Optimization-based flow estimation.} Purely optimization-based approach Graph Prior~\cite{graphprior} utilized flow estimation without training data and Neural Prior~\cite{li2021neural} showed that flows can be optimized with structure-based prior in form of network architecture.
+\paragraph{Optimization-based flow estimation} Purely optimization-based approach Graph Prior~\cite{graphprior} utilized flow estimation without training data and Neural Prior~\cite{li2021neural} showed that flows can be optimized with structure-based prior in the form of network architecture.
 The methodology presented in Scene Flow via Distillation~\cite{Vedder2023zeroflow} encapsulates a straightforward distillation framework.
 This approach employs a label-free optimization method to generate pseudo-labels, subsequently used for supervising a feedforward model.
-A new global similarity measure was introduced in \cite{Chen2022Second} in the form of 2nd-order spatial compatibility measure; it computes a similarity between corresponding points which allows distinguishing inliers from outliers in an early stage of the point cloud registration.
-Reliable correspondence seeds are then used to obtain consensus sets which are fed to a weighted SVD algorithm to generate candidate rigid transformations.
+A new global similarity measure was introduced in \cite{Chen2022Second} in the form of a 2nd-order spatial compatibility measure; it computes a similarity between corresponding points which allows distinguishing inliers from outliers in an early stage of the point cloud registration for static scenes.

-\paragraph{Registration and rigidity regularization.} Since the most standard self-supervised nearest-neighbor loss has multiple local minima, one must introduce regularization mechanisms to reach physically plausible flows, i.e., that follow well the motion of rigid structures and objects.
-Weak supervision in the form of ego-motion and foreground segmentation was shown to provide object-level abstraction for estimation of rigid flows~\cite{gojcic2021weakly3dsf}.
+\paragraph{Registration and rigidity regularization} Since the most standard self-supervised nearest-neighbor loss has multiple local minima, one must introduce regularization mechanisms to reach physically plausible flows, i.e., that follow well the motion of rigid structures and objects.
+Weak supervision in the form of ego-motion and foreground segmentation was shown to provide an object-level abstraction for the estimation of rigid flows~\cite{gojcic2021weakly3dsf}.
 Without the segmentation signals, the FlowStep3D~\cite{FlowStep3D} enforced the source point cloud to preserve its Laplacian when warped according to the predicted flow.
-The Laplacian was approximated by point nearest neighborhood, forming the smoothness loss.
+The Laplacian was approximated by the point nearest neighborhood, forming the smoothness loss.
 Similarly, SLIM~\cite{Baur2021ICCV} incorporated the smoothness loss in the process of learning network weights.
 Meanwhile, SCOOP~\cite{lang2023scoop} integrated the smoothness loss within the optimization-based flow refinement layer.
 Implicit rigidity regularization is imposed via strong model prior in~\cite{li2021neural,pointflownet,Yi}.